uabrc/uabrc.github.io/docs/data_management/storage/cheaha_storage_gpfs/gpfs_snapshots.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     Snapshots are **read-only**.
 Files must be copied out to be restored, before they can be used.
+Your files in the snapshot directory may not reflect the actual file size until it is copied out.
 <!-- markdownlint-disable MD046 -->

 ## Accessing Snapshots via Open OnDemand (OOD)